labex-labs/open-source-labs/python/python-mastery/lab-ex6-1-function-argument-passing-conventions/en/step4.md

     print(f"Error correctly caught: {e}")
 ```

-Run the test:
+To run the test, open your terminal and enter the following command:

 ```bash
 python3 test_attributes.py
 ```

-Expected output:
+You should see the following output:

 ```
 Setting shares to 50